BobWritesCode/ci-Project1/README.md

 1. Log in to GitHub and go to the [GitHub Repository](https://github.com/BobWritesCode/ci-Project1)
 2. Locate the Navbar at the top of the Repository (not top of page).
 Click the Settings tab.
-3. Locate the Navbar on the left hand side of the page.
+3. Locate the Navbar on the left-hand side of the page.
 Click the "Pages" section (under 'Code and automation').
 4. Under "Source", click the dropdown called "None" and select "main".
 Click save.
 5. The page will automatically refresh.
 6. A notification will appear at the top of the page with the [link](https://bobwritescode.github.io/ci-Project1/) to the deployed site.
 You can return to this GitHub Pages section to access the link.